Looking for Christmas gifts for the toddler boy in your life? This gift guide is perfect for 2 and 3-year-old boys! All toddler-tested and approved!

 When I can pry trucks and cars out of their hands, they love to draw and color.
 Chalk is one of their favorites (on the walls, especially), but when I can guide them to this easel, it’s fun for everyone.

 I’ve noticed that between 2 and 2.5 years old, the boys are settling down enough to do some activities while sitting.
 They love this board.
 The colors are so fun, and I don’t have to worry about crayons or markers or chalk all over the house.
 They love when I draw pictures on it, and they have to guess the object.
 This makes it super-simple and no mess.
+This is also great for practicing numbers and letters as they get older.

 These horses are so fun.
 It’s so funny to see when they just randomly pull these out and start bouncing.
 They love tipping over the side of it best.
 Go, figure.
 Boys.

 This is a great version of this toy – not only does it have the building blocks, but also a shape sorter.
-Definitely age appropriate for toddlers!
+Definitely age-appropriate for toddlers!
 Of course, the boys love pulling the wagon and dumping it over, but we also have a ton of fun with the blocks.
 Our favorite is to build towers and tunnels – for their cars, of course.

 This 14″ truck is an indoor version of the Tonka truck.
 Same idea but made of plastic instead of steel.
 For us, it makes it easier to have certain toys we keep outside and certain that stay inside (for mama’s sake).
 My son LOVES to run with this truck and push it around the house, filling it up with cars (of course) and any other random object he can find.
 I love that there’s a bonus crane with this!
 For $10 less, you can get a truck that’s a little bigger – “18 inch Dump Truck – but no crane.

 Seriously, you can’t go wrong with Matchbox Cars and you can never have enough.
 These are great for the car slides, the race tracks, and playing outside with.
 Great stocking stuffers, too!
+If your boy is a little brand-specific, they also come in Hot Wheels 20 Pack as well.

 I know you think ‘beach’ when you see this, but these are great toys all year long.
 Shovels and buckets and sandcastle shapes are great for sandboxes and snow, too!
 There are always things to be collected in buckets – rocks, leaves, sticks, cars, Cheerios – and a pail of his own for all his important finds is a boy’s best friend.